pressbooks/docs/_pages/pressbooks-book.md

 ---
 ### 2.0.0
 * **Feature**: New Look, Part 1: Book 2.0 includes a new book theme, McLuhan, designed for textbooks and created with the support of [eCampus Ontario](https://ecampusontario.ca).
 Users of Luther must download it [here](https://github.com/pressbooks/pressbooks-luther) to continue using it.
-* **Feature**: New Look, Part 2: Book 2.0 includes a redesigned webbook theme with many oft-requested features, including…
+* **Feature**: New Look, Part 2: Book 2.0 includes a redesigned webbook theme based on our new style guide, Aetna, with many oft-requested features, including…
 * **Feature**: Accessibility: We've made the Table of Contents accessible via keyboard navigation, and added other accessibility and inclusivity features throughout the theme.
 * **Feature**: Customizeable Colors & Logo: Your webbook will share the color scheme and logo defined by your network's [root theme](https://github.com/pressbooks/pressbooks-aldine) for easy branding.
 * **Feature**: Variable Reading Widths: Visit the Web Theme Options page to adjust your webbook's reading width.
 * **Feature**: Version Tracking: Cloned books will now display a link back to their source on the webbook cover page.
+* **Core Enhancement**: We've improved and updated [Buckram](https://github.com/pressbooks/buckram/), our style library for book themes.
 * **Core Enhancement**: We've added new action hooks for appending content throughout the cover page and other areas of the webbook theme (see [here](https://gist.github.com/greatislander/65c8c2db065211e1d7da85bcb26ad031)).
+* **Core Enhancement**: We've added automated accessibility feedback for our ongoing development of the theme using [AccessLint](https://www.accesslint.com/)

 ### 1.12.0